colejd/colejd.github.io/_pages/projects/murder-dog-iv-port/index.md

 In *Murder Dog IV: Trial of the Murder Dog*, you play the role of Murder Dog, who is on trial at The Hague for crimes against humanity.
 10/10 dark comedy.

-I ported the game to macOS.
-[You can download it here.](http://harmonyzone.org/MurderDogIV.html)
+I didn't make this game, but I ported the game to macOS.
+[You can download it from the official website.](http://harmonyzone.org/MurderDogIV.html)